Networks-Learning/strategic-decisions/lib/README.md

 # Code

-In the following tables, short descriptions of each python file are given. **Common** refers to files related to both papers in this repository.
-The next two tables are paper-specific.
+The following tables contain a short description for each python file. **Common** refers to files related to both papers in this repository.The next two tables are paper-specific.

 ## Common